 COPYRIGHT INFRINGEMENT POLICIES (INCLUDING COMPUTER USE AND FILE SHARING)

 Enterprise State Community College respects the intellectual property rights of others seriously and expects students, faculty, and staff to do so as well.
 It is the responsibility of all members of the College to make a good faith determination that their use of copyrighted materials complies with the United States Copyright Law.
 Proper use of copyright materials also extends to electronic resources available on the Internet.
 Information about the College’s policy related to copyright materials of electronic resources, including peer-to-peer file sharing, can be found on pages 15 and 47-52 in the College Catalog and Student Handbook.
 This gives a detailed outline of policies and sanctions that may be imposed for violations.
 Students and others are also reminded that copyright infringement is a federal offense punishable by law.

 Enterprise State Community College offers activities, programs, and services that promote leadership, academic support, social opportunities and cultural experiences through clubs and organizations.
 Student organizations and activities give the student body an opportunity to make positive contributions to both the community and the institution.
 All student organizations are open to all students of the College without respect to race, creed, national origin, gender or disability.
 Clubs and organizations offer all students an opportunity to be involved in campus activities, to build friendships, and to serve the College and the community.
-A listing of clubs and organizations is included on pages 42-44 in the College Catalog and Student Handbook.
 Inquiries regarding student activities may be directed to Office of the Dean of Students.

 VOTER REGISTRATION INFORMATION